PmagPy/PmagPy-docs/_sources/installation/PmagPy_install.md

 start with PmagPy_introduction.ipynb).

-\*\*Note\*\*: You only have to do the move_data_files.py command once after initial installion and then once after each update.
+\*\*Note\*\*: You only have to do the move_data_files.py command once after initial installation and then once after each update.
 You should make a copy of any notebook (see File menu) if you want to make any changes as each update will overwrite the standard notebooks.